devxoul/CocoaSeeds/README.md

 ### 1. Write a Seedfile

 A *Seedfile* is a ruby script that manifests the dependencies of your project.
 You can manage third party libraries by simply specifying them in the Seedfile.
-Currently, CocoaSeeds supports only GitHub repositories.
+Currently, CocoaSeeds supports only GitHub and BitBucket repositories.
 However, we are planning to support other version control systems.

 Let's make an empty file named **Seedfile** in the directory where your Xcode project file is located.
 Here is a sample Seedfile: